kourge/ordering/README.md

 ## TypeScript support

-This module can be directly imported in TypeScript. `Comparator<T>` is an importable interface, and `Ordering<T>` is an importable class.
+This module can be directly imported in TypeScript. `Comparator<T>` and `Ordering<T>` are both importable interfaces.
 Note that `join` only allows joining comparators that compare the same type.
 Additionally the `on` method provided by `Ordering<T>` can feel even more succinct when combining type annotation and destructuring:

 ```ts
 import {ordering} from '@kourge/ordering';